stashed/docs/docs/guides/managed-backup/dedicated-backup-namespace/index.md

       namespace: staging
   runtimeSettings:
     pod:
-      serviceAccountName: mysql-sa
+      serviceAccountName: cross-namespace-target-reader
   rules:
     - snapshots: [latest]
 ```

-Note, that similarly to the BackupConfiguration we have mentioned a ServiceAccount here in the `spec.runtimeSettings.pod.serviceAccountName` section to grant necessary permissions to the RestoreSession.
+Note that, similarly to the BackupConfiguration we have mentioned the ServiceAccount here in the `spec.runtimeSettings.pod.serviceAccountName` field to grant necessary RBAC permissions to the RestoreSession.

 Let's create the RestoreSession object,